tapecanvas/norns-canvas/README.md

 - [ ] option to hide display info
 - [ ] save settings/galleries as params so psets work
 - [ ] add option to delete images
+- [ ] use listselect to choose directory instead of fileselect

 ## archive
 - gallery: add "no images in gallery dir" splash screen